neprune/todo/README.md

 A command-line tool for monitoring TODOs.

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
   -c, --config=todo.yaml       The path to the config file.
       --jira-username=JIRA-USERNAME
                                The username to use to login to JIRA.
-      --jira-password=JIRA-PASSWORD
-                          The password to use to login to JIRA.
+      --jira-token=JIRA-TOKEN  The token to use to login to JIRA.

 Commands:
   help [<command>...]